 13-17yrs, 18-29yrs, 30+, 40+, 50+, 60+ – male and female plus a back of the pack ‘Mates Wave’

-Enter Online: please go to Oceanswims.com
+Enter Online, registrations are open on their site right now: please go to Oceanswims.com

 8.30am-9.30am at the Freshwater SLSC, Kooloora Ave Freshwater.

 All swimmers MUST register and receive their race number by 9.30am.

 The fastest male and fastest female swimmer on the day will receive a $500 Bendigo Bank accounts courtesy of the Freshwater Community Branch of Bendigo Bank.